munger1985/OCI-Auto-Scripts/oci ip finder/README.md

 ### usage

-input compartmentID in python file, and use ip as command line arguments, when you run it will prompt you need to run python  singleFileSmartFinder.py   <IP address>.
+input compartmentID in python file, and use ip as command line arguments, when you run it will prompt that you  need to run python  singleFileSmartFinder.py   **IP address**

 # auth